-2. Summary of accounting policies
+2. Summary of Accounting Policies

-2.1 Introduction to summary of accounting policies
+2.1 Introduction to Summary of Significant Accounting Policies

 The principal accounting policies adopted in the preparation of these financial statements are set out below.
-These policies have been consistently applied to the year presented, unless otherwise stated.
+These policies have been consistently applied to the period presented, unless otherwise stated.